Thertzlor/Revenant/wiki/_Macro_Overview.md

 }

 ```
+>[!NOTE]
-Note that if you use the [Link Macro]() the `blocking` option of the linked to macro will be ignored since it does not originate in the same event context; To reactivate you have to set the option on the link directly.
+If you use the [Link Macro]() the `blocking` option of the linked to macro will be ignored since it does not originate in the same event context; To reactivate you have to set the option on the link directly.

 The [priority](#priority) option can be used for explicitly declaring the macro execution order to to better control which macros block each other.